umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/KnownLimitationsAndConsiderations.md

 _Conflict Management_
 - Given the necessity to avoid changes in other environments, the lack of strict coordination among multiple teams or individuals working on the same project elevates the risk of conflicts.

-As we continue to prototype and gather insights from beta users, there are a number of known limitations and considerations to be aware of:
+As we continue to prototype and gather insights from beta users, there are some known limitations and considerations to be aware of:

 ## Key Points to Consider